awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 ```
 $test$ my statement $test$
 ```
- For more information about dollar quoting, see *Dollar\-quoted String Constants* in the [ Lexical Structure](https://www.postgresql.org/docs/9.4/static/sql-syntax-lexical.html) section of the PostgreSQL manual\.
+For more information about dollar quoting, see "Dollar\-quoted String Constants" under [ Lexical Structure](https://www.postgresql.org/docs/9.4/static/sql-syntax-lexical.html) in the PostgreSQL documentation\.

 *python\_program*
 A valid executable Python program that returns a value\.
 The statement that you pass in with the function must conform to indentation requirements as specified in the [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#indentation) on the Python website\.
 For more information, see [Python Language Support for UDFs](udf-python-language-support.md)\.